dmuth/zfs-playground/EXERCISES.md

 ## Basic Exercises

-- Create a single disk Zpool
+- Create a single disk Zpool with disk `/disks/disk0`.
+Now destroy it.
-   - _Hint: Disks are in `/disks/`._
-- Create a Zpool with multiple disks
+- Create a Zpool with disk `/disks/disk0` through `/disks/disk2`.
-- Craete a ZFS filesystem in the Zpool
+- Craete a ZFS filesystem in the Zpool you just created.
    - _Hints:_
       - _Use `zfs set canmount=off ZPOOL_NAME` to disable the mountpoint on the Zpool itself._
       - _...and try `zfs create` to create a ZFS filesystem under the Zpool._
+- <a href="exercise-answers/1_BASIC_EXERCISES.md">Answers</a>

 ## Less Basic Exercises